 We can choose what we learn.
 Hatred needn’t be one of them.
 Let’s learn things that purify our consciousness, uplift our soul and encourage us to walk the path of truth and compassion.
 For, noble conduct alone will uncover your inner beauty.
 Love is a million times more powerful than hate, for love creates space and makes mansions where hatred can’t even slip in.

 What is love, you ask?
-Care, compassion, empathy, reciprocation make up love.
+Care, compassion, empathy and reciprocation make up love.
 When you are in love, these come naturally.
 Practice them in your heart and love will shine through every pore of your existence like the soft winter sun, soothing and warming everything around you.

 Choose love over hate and you’ll never be disappointed.